kutespaces/argocd/README.md

 3. Create a new Argo CD application manifest in `./manifests/argocd-apps`, modeled after the existing examples.

-4. Instead of applying your application manifest directly, add it to the `./manifests/app-of-apps.yaml` to let Argo CD manage the deployment as part of its automated process.
+4. Instead of applying your application manifest directly, add it to `manifests/argocd-apps/kustomization.yaml` which is deployed via the Argo CD application `manifests/app-of-apps.yaml`.

 5. Commit and push your changes to the repository, then watch Argo CD automatically deploy your application through the 'app-of-apps' approach.